Shaw145/Shiftly/README.md

 - **Delivery Status & Tracking** : Update delivery status and send live location updates via Socket.io.

 - **Earnings Dashboard**: Track income, completed jobs, and customer ratings.

+### ❓What is this Bidding System?
+Once a customer enters their transport details, Shiftly generates a price range.
+Drivers in the area can bid an amount within this range, and the customer selects the driver based on price, rating, and availability.
+The drivers can also update their bids anytime giving them the flexibility to be competitive with other drivers.

 ##  🛠️ Technologies Used